NEWS

 Staying Informed

+TAA recommends residents, property managers and owners verify whether they are located in a flooding zone.
 Keeping up with weather forecasts and alerts is crucial during hurricane season.
 Utilize resources such as the National Weather Service, local news, and emergency management agencies to stay informed about potential threats and recommended actions.
+A flood WATCH indicates flooding, or flash flooding is possible in your area, while a flood WARNING means it is already occurring or will soon occur in your area.

 Don’t Delay